-Step 5: Save and share!
-Hit the Save button to finalize your creation.
+Step 6: Save and share!
+Select the Save button to finalize your creation.
 Once done, you can upload it to a free image hosting site like Imgur to share it with your friends and embed it into blogs and websites.

 You can also create animated GIFs in Photoshop by stringing together still images.
 This process consists of layering each frame from the bottom up and then sequencing the layers using Photoshop’s animation/timeline tool.

 Step 1: Collect the still images you want to sequence for your GIF and put them in a single folder.
-Then, in Photoshop, click File > Scripts > Load Files Into Stack.
-Then, click Browse and select the images on your desktop that you want to string together into a GIF.
+Then, in Photoshop, choose File > Scripts > Load files into stack.
+Then, select Browse and choose the images on your desktop that you want to string together into a GIF.

-You can also create each layer individually in Photoshop itself rather than batch uploading your stills as layers.
-Run Photoshop and create a new image by clicking File > New and then selecting OK.
-Then, unlock the background layer by double-clicking the Lock icon, create a new layer by opening Layer > New… > Layer, and design each frame accordingly.
+Step 3: You can also create each layer individually in Photoshop itself rather than batch uploading your stills as layers.
+Run Photoshop and create a new image by selecting File > New and then selecting OK.
+Then, unlock the background layer by selecting twice the Lock icon, create a new layer by opening Layer > New… > Layer, and design each frame accordingly.

 You want your result to look like this, with each frame of the animation separated as a layer and arranged chronologically from the bottom up:

-Step 2: Now that you’ve arranged your layers accordingly, you can begin sequencing your layers.
+Step 5: Now that you’ve arranged your layers accordingly, you can begin sequencing your layers.
 Again, this process will vary depending on what version of Photoshop you are using.
 If you’re still running CS5 or lower (hey, we won’t judge), access the animation window by opening Window + Animation.
-Likewise, click Window + Timeline in Photoshop CS6 and Photoshop CC to access the Timeline window.
-For Photoshop CC, click the drop-down menu in the middle of the Timeline window and select Create Frame Animation.
+Likewise, select Window + Timeline in Photoshop CS6 and Photoshop CC to access the Timeline window.
+For Photoshop CC, select the Drop-down menu in the middle of the Timeline window and select Create frame animation.

-Once you’ve opened Photoshop’s sequencing tool, click on the small, right-facing arrow in the upper-right hand corner, and then select Make Frames From Layers.
+Step 6: Once you’ve opened Photoshop’s sequencing tool, select the Small, right-facing arrow in the upper-right hand corner, and then choose Make frames from layers.

-Head for File > Save For Web.
+Head to File > Save for web.
 Remember to keep your GIF no larger than 1MB.
 If necessary, tweak the color, dither, loss, and size settings until your GIF has been resized accordingly.
 Once you’re happy, save your newly-minted GIF.